zenml-io/zenml/docs/book/developer-guide/steps-pipelines/caching.md

 ## Disabling caching for the entire pipeline

-On a pipeline level the caching policy can easily be set as a parameter within the decorator.
-If caching is explicitly turned off on a pipeline level, all steps are run without caching, even if caching is set to true for single steps.
+On a pipeline level the caching policy can be set as a parameter within the decorator.

 ```python
 @pipeline(enable_cache=False)
 def first_pipeline(....):
     """Pipeline with cache disabled"""
 ```

+{% hint style="info" %}
+If caching is explicitly turned off on a pipeline level, all steps are run without caching, even if caching is set to true for single steps.
+{% endhint %}

 ## Disabling caching for individual steps